swiftlang/swift-evolution/proposals/0143-conditional-conformances.md

 }
 ```

-The design is consistent, because this third conditional conformance is more *specialized* the either of the first two conditional conformances, meaning that its requirements are a strict superset of the requirements of those two conditional conformances.
+The design is consistent, because this third conditional conformance is more *specialized* than either of the first two conditional conformances, meaning that its requirements are a strict superset of the requirements of those two conditional conformances.
 However, there are a few downsides to such a system:

 1. To address all possible ambiguities, one has to write a conditional conformance for every plausible combination of overlapping requirements.
 To *statically* resolve all ambiguities, one must also cover nonsensical combinations where the two requirements are mutually exclusive (or invent a way to state mutual-exclusivity).
 2. It is no longer possible to uniquely say what is required to make a generic type conform to a protocol, because there might be several unrelated possibilities.
 This makes reasoning about the whole system more complex, because it admits divergent interfaces for the same generic type based on their type arguments.
 At its extreme, this invites the kind of cleverness we've seen in the C++ community with template metaprogramming, which is something Swift has sought to avoid.